bobthecomputer/crroadtouc/README.md

 - Track daily trophies and win rate
 - Compare your stats against global quartile benchmarks
 - Monitor Grand Challenge runs with win tracking and top deck suggestions
+- Predict opponent hand with a card-counting trainer
+- Visualize elixir advantage over time with an interactive slider

 After entering your player tag, you can also paste eight card names separated by commas to receive a quick deck score and suggestions.